pudly/schmopera-hugo/content/articles/talking-with-singers-erwin-schrott.md

 draft = true
 image_gallery = []
 postamble = "_Faust_ runs at the Royal Opera House from 11 April to 6 May.
-For details and ticket information, [click here](https://www.roh.org.uk/productions/faust-by-david-mcvicar)." preamble = "ROH Faust, April 11-May 6 w.
-Fabiano, Damrau, live cinema broadcast April 30" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553617642/media/2019/03/sqErwinSchrottDarioAcosta.jpg" primary_image_credit = "Photo: Dario Acosta."
-related_articles = ["articles/talking-with-singers-matthew-polenzani.md", "articles/talking-with-singers-luca-pisaroni.md"]
+For details and ticket information, [click here](https://www.roh.org.uk/productions/faust-by-david-mcvicar)." preamble = "Uruguayan bass-baritone Erwin Schrott is gearing up to get devilish: he's set to sing the role of Méphistophélès in Gounod's _Faust_, opposite Diana Damrau as Marguerite and Michael Fabiano in the title role.
+The production by David McVicar runs 11 April to 6 May, including a live cinema broadcast on 30 April.\n\nWe spoke with Schrott about the complexity of the villainous roles he sees so often, and the value of patience.\n\nROH Faust, April 11-May 6 w.
+Fabiano, Damrau, live cinema broadcast April 30" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1553617642/media/2019/03/sqErwinSchrottDarioAcosta.jpg" primary_image_credit = "Photo: Dario Acosta." related_articles = ["articles/talking-with-singers-matthew-polenzani.md", "articles/talking-with-singers-luca-pisaroni.md"]